hoangduytran/blender-manual/manual/compositing/types/filter/sun_beams.rst

    :align: right
    :alt: Sun Beams Node.

-The Sun Beams node provides a computationally cheap way of creating the name giving effect based on the image brightness alone.
+The Sun Beams node provides a cheap way of adding sun beams based on image brightness alone.

 Sun Beams is a 2D effect for simulating the effect of bright light getting scattered in a medium `(Crepuscular Rays) <https://en.wikipedia.org/wiki/Crepuscular_rays>`__.